Senior Evaluation Specialist

 ADB only hires nationals of its 68 members.

 The Independent Evaluation Department (IED) independently and systematically evaluates ADB policies, strategies, operations, and special concerns that relate to organizational and operational effectiveness.
-The position is assigned in the Sector and Project Division (IESP) within the IED.
+The position is assigned in the Thematic and Country Division (IETC) within the IED.

 To view ADB Organizational Chart, please click here.

-The incumbent reports to Director, IESP, and supervises national and administrative staff.
+The incumbent reports to Director, IETC, and supervises national and administrative staff.

-- Prepares project/program performance evaluation reports and Technical Assistance (TA) performance evaluation reports concerning agriculture, rural development, and food security;
+- Prepares project/program performance evaluation reports and technical assistance (TA) performance evaluation reports concerning urban livability, governance and institutional development, and climate change and disaster resilience;

-- Provides comments on draft evaluation reports and on draft ADB operational documents according to his/her skills and specialization;
+- Provides comments on draft evaluation reports and ADB operational documents according to his/her skills and specialization;

 - Performs other tasks as assigned by Division Director or duties that may be assigned as reflected in the incumbent’s work plan.